Frank Murphy: 1940–1949: Supreme Court and military service

 One year after becoming attorney general, on January 4, 1940, Murphy was nominated by President Roosevelt as Associate Justice of the Supreme Court, filling the vacancy caused by the death of Pierce Butler the previous November.
 He was confirmed by the United States Senate on January 16, and sworn in on February 5, 1940.
-The timing of the appointment put Murphy on the cusp of the Charles Evans Hughes and the Harlan Fiske Stone courts.
+The timing of the appointment put Murphy on the cusp of the Charles Evans Hughes and the Harlan F. Stone courts.
 On the death of Chief Justice Stone, Murphy served in the court led by Frederick Moore Vinson, who was confirmed in 1946.
 During World War II he served in the Army Reserve during three months of 1942 while the court was in recess.
 He served as the executive officer to the Chief of Staff of the United States Army George C. Marshall.
 He retired with the rank of Lieutenant Colonel.

 Murphy took an expansive view of individual liberties, and the limitations on government he found in the Bill of Rights.
 He authored 199 opinions: 131 for the majority, 68 in dissent.
 One of the important opinions authored by Justice Murphy was Securities and Exchange Commission v.
 W. J. Howey Co.
 (1946), in which the Court defined the term "investment contract" under the Securities Act of 1933, thus giving content to the most important concept of what makes something a security in American law.

 Opinions differ about him and his jurisprudential philosophy.
 He has been acclaimed as a legal scholar and a champion of the common man, but Justice Felix Frankfurter disparagingly nicknamed Murphy "the Saint", criticizing his decisions as being rooted more in passion than reason.
 It has been said he was "neither legal scholar nor craftsman", and he was criticized "for relying on heart over head, results over legal reasoning, clerks over hard work, and emotional solos over team play."